gristlabs/grist-help/help/examples.md

 ready-to-use templates.

 - [Slicing and Dicing Credit Card Expenses](examples/2020-06-credit-card.md):
-  Grist offers handy way to explore your credit card transactions quickly.
+  Grist offers a handy way to explore your credit card transactions quickly.
 American Express card members can use the ready-made template in the example.

 - [Book Lists with Library and Store Look-ups](examples/2020-06-book-club.md):